-- 1. Member has had an inadequate response to corticosteroids or a conventional synthetic drug (e.g., methotrexate, sulfasalazine, leflunomide, hydroxychloroguine). - 2.
-Member has an intolerance or contraindication to corticosteroids and a conventional synthetic drug (e.g., methotrexate, sulfasalazine, leflunomide, hydroxychloroquine).
+- 1. Member has experienced an inadequate response to corticosteroids. - 2.
+Member has an intolerance or contraindication to corticosteroids.

 V. CONTINUATION OF THERAPY

 A. Rheumatoid arthritis (RA)

 Authorization of 12 months may be granted for all adult members (including new members) who are using the requested medication for moderately to severely active rheumatoid arthritis and who achieve or maintain a positive clinical response as evidenced by disease activity improvement of at least 20% from baseline in tender joint count, swollen joint count, pain, or disability.